CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 Outsourcing for service providers.md

 ### 2 6 Insufficient information security management at the outsourcing service provider

-Insufficiently established or inadequately implemented information security management by the outsourcing service provider entails considerable risks.
+Insufficiently established or inadequately implemented information security management by the outsourcing service provider entails significant risks.
 The issues range from a lack of overall accountability for information security to a lack of senior management support and inadequate strategic and conceptual guidance towards an intransparent security process.
 For outsourcing service providers, there is now the risk that the requirements of the outsourcing institution will not be met if the entire organization is deficient in terms of information security.

 ### 2 7 Inadequate contractual arrangements with an outsourcing customer

 It may happen that, due to inadequate contractual arrangements, an outsourcing service provider does not provide a service as required to maintain the customer's security level.
 If the need for protection and the resulting requirements for the security of outsourced data or systems are unknown to the outsourcing service provider, they can not be adequately protected.

 ### 2 8 Insufficient regulations for the end of an outsourcing
-Without sufficient and appropriate regulation for the termination of the outsourcing contract, there is a risk that the business relationship will not be resolved without conflict.
+Without sufficient and appropriate regulation for the termination of the outsourcing contract, there is a risk that the business relationship will not be dissolved without conflict.
 Thus it could happen that information of the customer is irrevocably deleted at the outsourcing service provider, before they were completely and correctly transferred to the customer.
 A premature cancellation of customer information may result in penalties for the service provider.

 ### 2 9 Inadequate emergency preparedness concept for outsourcing